Initiative for Sustainable Agricultural Supply Chains (INA)

 The goals of the initiative

-The Sustainable Agricultural Supply Chain Initiative (INA) is an association of players from within the private sector, civil society, and politics.
+The Initiative for Sustainable Agricultural Supply Chains (INA) is an association of players from within the private sector, civil society, and politics.

 Together, we want to achieve greater sustainability across global agricultural supply chains and improve the living conditions of smallholders because: